Heckler & Koch Mark 23: Development

 After several tests, Heckler & Koch and Colt submissions were selected to move to phase I of the OHWS program in August 1991.
 They were awarded developmental contracts to produce 30 systems.
-At the time the program was beginning, HK was studying what aspects were most desirable in handguns for the U.S. civilian market.
-They came up with a design that had these features including reliability, durability, affordability, and others by February 1991.
-Colt however essentially drew upon existing technologies for their submission called the Colt OHWS.
+At the time the program began, HK was studying which aspects were most desirable in handguns for the U.S. civilian market.
+They came up with a design that had these features, including reliability, durability, affordability, and others, by February 1991.
+Colt, however, essentially drew upon existing technologies for their submission called the Colt OHWS.
 They used an M1911 frame that could accept a 10-round magazine, the decocking mechanism from the Colt Double Eagle, and the rotating barrel locking system from the All American 2000.
 The barrel of the Colt OHWS could not directly attach a suppressor, so a mounting was added to a rail in front of the handguard.

 Colt was eliminated after phase I, leaving only HK to move on to phase II.
-This phase subjected the pistols to the strictest reliability testing any pistol ever went through.
-The requirement was for no less than 2,000 MRBF; the HK Mk23 averaged 6,027 MRBF and could reach 15,122 MRBF.
-Three pistols went through a 30,000-round endurance test and maintained accuracy of 2.5 in at 25 meters; only the O-ring needed replacement after 20,000 rounds.
+This phase subjected the pistols to the strictest reliability testing any pistol ever undergone.
+The requirement was for at least 2,000 MRBF; the HK Mk 23 averaged 6,027 MRBF and could reach 15,122 MRBF.
+Three pistols underwent a 30,000-round endurance test and maintained an accuracy of 2.5 in at 25 meters; only the O-ring needed replacement after 20,000 rounds.
 The weapons worked in temperatures from -25 degrees Fahrenheit to 140 degrees Fahrenheit while exposed to mud, ice, and sand.
 Phase III was the awarding of a production contract to HK in June 1995.
 Their pistol was type classified as the Mark 23 Mod 0, and 1,950 systems were ordered at $1,186 each.
-All pistols were produced in Germany and the first was delivered to SOCOM on 1 May 1996.
+All pistols were produced in Germany, and the first was delivered to SOCOM on 1 May 1996.

 Even though the Mark 23 had performed admirably, several factors worked against its use.
-Previous operators were trained to fire multiple 9 mm rounds and they thought firing extra rounds made up for not using harder hitting but larger and heavier .45 ACP rounds.
-The introduction of the smaller and lighter HK USP, political pressures, and shortages of +P ammunition also contributed against the pistol.
+Previous operators were trained to fire multiple 9 mm rounds, and they thought firing extra rounds made up for not using harder-hitting but larger and heavier .45 ACP rounds.
+The introduction of the smaller and lighter HK USP, political pressures, and shortages of +P ammunition also contributed to the pistol's downfall.
 As the war on terror went on, operators saw the effectiveness of the .45 ACP in combat and renewed use of the Mark 23, as well as other pistols chambered for the round.
+The large size of the Mark 23 earned it the nickname "the world's only crew-served pistol" amongst the troops who used it.